andy-gothro/andy-gothro.github.io/index.md

 # andy-gothro.github.io
 ## First off, some stuff about me

 I am a mechanical engineering student at Gonzaga University, and this is a collection of my work in my clubs and classes.
-I have over 6 years of experience with Soliwdorks across many classes and clubs, as well as Matlab from several classes at Gonzaga.
+I have over 6 years of experience with Solidworks across many classes and clubs, as well as Matlab from several classes at Gonzaga.
 I am the technical president of Gonzaga's Baja SAE team, and Integration/Design lead of the ASME Rocketry club.

 ## Here are some pictures of the work I have done as of the Baja club, mostly steering and suspension components I worked on as well as the car at the competition in 2019: